Sta Hungry Stay Foolish

 At this point, you may start wondering why facts are important.
 Psychology Today, 2016: “A system of facts is useful to the extent that, like a map and its features, it helps us get around reality without too many bumps and bruises.”
 Examples: calendar, clocksmaps, metric systemnavigation, time and time zones.
 Just suppose these were fact-free.

 Today, everything that relates to space and time is (still) undisputed.
-Nevertheless, our current concepts of time and space are human – and Sumerianinventions (Ancient).
+Nevertheless, our current concepts of time and space are human – and Sumerianinventions (eg, Ancient).
 Hence, the use of a Base-60 system (eg, 60 seconds, 60 minutes, 360 degrees).
-Also see my 2016 blog.
+Also see my 2016 blog: Numbers – mathematics, space, time, weights & measurements.

 Time – Clock of the Heart (1982) by Culture Club